Kakrail Mosque: History

-There is disagreement as to when and by whom the mosque was first built but it is seemingly the case that a previous mosque existed in the premises prior to Tablighi administration.
+There is disagreement as to when and by whom the mosque was first built.
+However, it is seemingly the case that a previous mosque existed in the premises prior to Tablighi administration.
 Some claim that the original mosque was made of tin and built by the gardeners (known as Malis) of nearby Ramna Park.
 It was known as Malwali Masjid (মালওয়ালি মসজিদ).
 It is known from the senior attendants that a mosque was established here by a member of the Nawab family of Dhaka about 300 years ago, along with other installations by the family.
 In the beginning, the mosque was quite small and had a small pond in front.